bgachara/bgachara.github.io/posts/databases.md

 - I/O is the main bottleneck if the DBMS fetches data from disk during query execution.
 - DBMS can compress pages to increase the utility of the data moved per I/O operation.
 - Key trade-off is speed vs compression ratio.
-  - compression reduces the database DRAM requirements
+  - Compression reduces the database DRAM requirements
   - It may decrease CPU costs during query execution

 - Data sets tend to have highly skewed distributions for attribute values.